NikolaosPapas/aisd-wde-4-the-box-model/README.md

 ## 8. **Card Base Styling**

-We will apply padding and margins to our card, as well as add borders, to make it more visually appealing.
+We will now apply padding and margins to our card, as well as add borders, to make it more visually appealing.

 ```css
 .card {